Open Bible Data Home About News OET Key

 chews cud

-This expression is an idiom that refers to the process of chewing partly digested food.
-This expression should not be taken in a modern, technical sense, as the inclusion of rock badgers and rabbits (which do not strictly chew cud) suggests.
+This expression, making the cud go up, is an idiom that refers to the process of regurgitating partly digested food from the first stomach to the mouth.
+The animal chews the food again before swallowing it to the second stomach for thorough digestion.
 If your language has a general word for this digestive process, consider using it here.
 If not, consider using a generic expression.
-Alternate translation: “that eats partially digested food”
+Alternate translation: “reprocessing partially digested food”

 גֵּרָ֖ה